-More than £4 million is spent per year supporting around 700 students studying full-time higher education degree courses outside of the Bailiwick.
+Approximately £4 million is budgeted each year to support students studying full-time higher education degree courses outside of the Bailiwick.

 Support is through a means-tested grant scheme and dependent on a number of factors including an assessment of gross household income.
 Grants consist of two elements; living and travel costs (known as a maintenance grant) and tuition fees.

 The guides available on this page provide advice and guidance on applying for a grant, which type of grant to apply for, who is eligible and current fees and allowances.

 Application forms are available from around Easter time and if you are at the Grammar School, Elizabeth College, Ladies' College or Blanchelande College, you will be able to collect a form directly from your school.
 If you are at the CFE or have taken a gap year, please contact us to get your form.

 Bailiwick students are not entitled to apply for funding from the UK Student Loans Company.